decentraland/documentation/content/contributor/tutorials/how-to-run-a-catalyst.md

 ---
-title: How to run your own DCL Node
+title: How to run your own Catalyst Node
-sidebartitle: Run a DCL Node
+sidebartitle: Run a Catalyst Node
 url: /contributor/tutorials/how-to-run-a-catalyst
 ---